kristianmandrup/ember-config/README.md

 `Select configurations:`

-By default the following are selected: `layout, script, css`
+By default the following are selected:

-Depending on which configurators you select in the main menu, it will start each one consecutively to allow you to customize your application accordingly :)
+- Scripts (coffee, livescript, ...)
+- CSS (less, sass, compass, ...)
+- Templating (handlebars, emblem)

+The App config generator will invoke a sub-generator for each configuration chosen in the main menu :)

+Note: Currently only the pre-selected options have a fully functional sub-generator.
+Please help fill in the gaps!

-### Script
+### Scripting language

-Select one of the following:
+If you choose a scripting language other than javascript, a precompiler for that language will be installed which precompiles to javascript.

+Note: The existing main `app` and `router` files will be replaced.

 - javascript (none - default)
 - coffeescript